 The Master of Education in Counselor Education with a specialization in Rehabilitation Counseling is an interdisciplinary field of study specifically designed to train professional rehabilitation counselors to work for and with persons with disabilities in both the public and private sectors.
 The program prepares individuals for professional leadership, administration, direct service, private practice and forensic practice.

 The rehabilitation counseling program at Florida Atlantic University regularly informs the public of its performance, including enrollment, graduation, accreditation status, and student achievement scores including the number passing the CRC exam through semester newsletters, reports to academic officials and a web group formed for FAU alumni.
-Over the past 5 years (2008-2012) 45 students have enrolled in the rehabilitation program and there have been 35 graduates over that same 5 year period.
+Over the past 5 years (2012-2017) there have been 26 graduates.
 On average, students complete the rehabilitation counseling program and the classes needed to be eligible for licensure in the state of Florida in 8 semesters or about 2 ½ years.
 Many students receive free tuition through work for the state or federal rehabilitation programs and many scholarships are available and can be found by asking the department coordinator.

 All graduates in the past three years have been employed in the rehabilitation/mental health field within six months of graduation.
 The majority of graduates are working in the field before they graduate, securing employment through the help of the program and field placement sites.
 Graduates work in the public and private sector including state vocational rehabilitation, the Division of Blind Services, the Veterans Administration and private practice.
 Students in the program are required to take the CRC exam as a part of the program requirements.
 The rehabilitation program was one of the first programs at FAU to require an evidence-based national exam as a part of graduation requirements.
 Since this requirement began in 2006, all but two students have passed the CRC exam for a pass rate of over 90%; the national average pass rate is approximately 67%.